-With Ark’s SmartBridge Technology every coin becomes even more powerful, every app produced on any blockchain has the potential to reach a greater audience and even bitcoin can gain the functionality of every altcoin through a simple blockchain token called ARK.
+With Ark’s SmartBridge Technology every coin becomes even more powerful, every app produced on any blockchain has the potential to reach a greater audience, and even bitcoin can gain the functionality of every altcoin through a simple blockchain token called ARK.

-Example 1: If you wanted to trigger an ETH smart contract but hold ark, you could just send the instructions through ark SmartBridge, right in the wallet to trigger the event.
+Example 1: If you wanted to trigger an ETH smart contract but hold ARK, you could send the instructions through ark SmartBridge, right in the wallet to trigger the event.
 The code embedded in the ETH chain is always listening for an ark SmartBridge transaction and will collect this info and trigger the function to issue a contract.

 Example 2: You want to issue a record entry in Factom, but you only hold ARK.
 So you would go to your Ark wallet, enter the correct info and instructions for the FCT chain via the SmartBridge tab.
 Then send it.
 That’s it, now the FCT chain receives the info and acts appropriately.

 Example 3: I want to send 10 ARK to my ETH wallet.
-This would require an encoded listener with a back-end ability to exchange currencies. (ie: Shapeshift, Changelly, or Coinbase) Once I send my 10 ARK to my ETH wallet, the encoded listener sees this TX (transaction) as an exchange function and acts accordingly.
-The encoded listener automatically picks up that this TX needs a conversion, so it acts as a relay node picking up the TX, converting it, and rebroadcasting the TX on its way to the ETH wallet.
+This would require an encoded listener with a back-end ability to exchange currencies. (i.e., Shapeshift, Changelly, or Coinbase) Once I send my 10 ARK to my ETH wallet, the encoded listener sees this TX (transaction) as an exchange function and acts accordingly.
+The encoded listener automatically picks up that this TX needs a conversion, so it serves as a relay node picking up the TX, converting it, and rebroadcasting the TX on its way to the ETH wallet.
 The encoded listener collects a small fee for processing the TX.

-(Example 3 would require Shapeshift to be its own encoded listener so that it is always looking for the next SmartBridge TX.
-Just like Ark, Encoded listener nodes set their own transaction fees.
+(Example 3 would require Shapeshift to be its encoded listener so that it is always looking for the next SmartBridge TX.
+Just like Ark, Encoded listener nodes set their transaction fees.
 Which can be adjusted by the node operator but not Ark.)